 Best for Vacation Home and Host Rental Insurance : Proper

 Proper carries short-term rental insurance and specializes in offering coverage for properties that are rented through Airbnb, Vrbo, and others.
-Policies are underwritten by Lloyds of London.
-They have an A (Excellent) financial strength rating from AM Best.
+Policies are underwritten by Lloyd's of London, which has an A (Excellent) financial strength rating from AM Best.
 Proper provides coverages in all 50 states.

 We chose Proper as our best option for vacation home and host rental coverage because the company specializes in those types of coverage.
 The company also performs its own underwriting to ensure that your rental property is safe, which helps protect you and your guests.
 They offer coverage options we didn’t see available from other providers.